 Lack of sensation or muscle strength

 If your child is not able to understand the terms involved in potty training, or is unable to follow simple instructions, potty training should probably be put on hold until they are able to.
-Also; if your child can only concentrate on one task at a time and has difficulty processing their thoughts from one thing to another, you may have to use constant reminders or set a timer which will help both of you to remember that it is time to try to go.
-Even if they don’t go at that time, it will still reinforce the fact that they should use the potty and not go in their diaper.
+Also, if your child can only concentrate on one task at a time and has difficulty processing their thoughts from one thing to another, you may have to use constant reminders or set a timer which will help both of you to remember that it is time to try to go.
+Even if they don’t go at that time, it will still reinforce the fact that they should use the potty and not use their diaper.

 Stability of potty chair

 Finding the “right” potty chair is extremely important due to the balance issues the children may have.
 There is nothing scarier than the feeling that you may fall in!
 There are many potty chairs that are made to start on the floor and then can be adapted to the regular toilet when the time comes.
 Some of them also have rails on the sides so they are able to hold on.
+Your child may feel more secure if you place a stool under his feet so he feels more grounded.
+He may feel more secure if seated facing the tank because this allows him to hold on.

 Placement of toilet paper roll